-5.4.2.1 Policies: circulation and orientation
+5.4.3 Policies - The Collections Areas (from LDP)

-The Collections Areas (from LDP)
+The areas will:

-- a) The collections areas will: - provide a main path with disabled access that links the existing main car park, the deck, the canopy walkway, Cockayne Lawn and the newly organised collection areas - provide secondary paths at areas of interest - provide a circular path in the collections areas that highlight the reorganised vegetation types where appropriate - develop transition points on the main path these would be a place to appreciate the surroundings, provide interpretative signage, seats and views to the forest and between collections - ensure the main path immerses visitors in the bush, collections and representation vegetation types.
+- Provide a main path with disabled access that links the existing main car park, the deck, the canopy walkway, Cockayne Lawn and the newly organised collection areas. - Provide secondary paths at areas of interest - Provide a circular path in the collections areas that highlight the reorganised vegetation types where appropriate - Develop transition points on the main path these would be a place to appreciate the surroundings, provide interpretative signage, seats and views to the forest and between collections. - Ensure the main path immerses visitors in the bush, collections and representation vegetation types.